Cony Middle & High School In Augusta Evacuated - NewsBreak

 Cony Middle & High School In Augusta Evacuated

 In a followup robocall, the school's principal explained that students and staff have returned to their classes.
-She also wanted to thank the Augusta Police...b985.fm
+She also wanted to thank the Augusta Police...koolam.com

 In a followup robocall, the school's principal explained that students and staff have returned to their classes.
-She also wanted to thank the Augusta Police...b985.fm
+She also wanted to thank the Augusta Police...koolam.com

 Comments / 0